convisoappsec/conviso-docs/docs/integrations/ldap.md

 </div>

-Now, expand the tree at the left panel, and the expand the DN that starts with **CN=Users**.
+Now, expand the tree at the left panel, and then expand the DN that starts with **CN=Users**.
 This is where the user you used to bind to LDAP is stored.
 If you are using a custom service user account, expand the tree until you find its OU.

 From the left panel, you can extract the **LDAP Domain** (1); from the right panel, you can extract the data for the **LDAP User DN** (2).